JLDC/literer/README.md

 **literer** is a Python package that combines the Semantic Scholar and OpenAI APIs to create a literature review on specified topics.
 The package allows users to specify keywords related to their research interest and generate a summary of relevant research papers.

 ## Installation
-To install **literer**, clone this repository and install it in pip.
+To install **literer**, install it using pip.
 Run the following commands:

 ```
-git clone https://github.com/JLDC/literer   # Clone the repository
-cd("literer")                               # Change the directory
-pip install .                               # Install the package with pip
+pip install literer                               # Install the package with pip

 # To uninstall the package again, just use
 # pip uninstall literer